ebonynaranja/.github/profile/README.md

 ## **Why Choose Us?**

 EbonyNaranja isn’t a giant tech empire, it’s just us, building cool stuff because we love it.
 We like solving problems, making things run smoother, and adding a little style along the way.
-Whether it’s a better terminal browser or a tool nobody asked for but everyone needs, we keep it simple and useful.
+Whether it’s a bongo tuner or a tool nobody asked for but everyone needs, we keep it simple and useful.
 No hype, just real work.